 How ShipBob helps with inventory records & more

 ShipBob is a best-in-class 3PL with premium fulfillment technology that provides transparency and visibility into logistic operations throughout a growing fulfillment network.

 Inventory planning and optimization are faster and simpler with ShipBob’s built-in inventory management software.
-ShipBob helps you improve your inventory management process by providing the tools, data, and support needed to maintain accurate inventory records, while also fulfilling your orders.
+ShipBob helps you improve your inventory management process by providing the tools, data, and support needed to maintain accurate inventory records, while also picking, packing, and kitting your orders.